 "Dante is abducted off the Tulip by an Orchard agent named Tosca who offers him a chance to find Travis.
 She believes the boy is the key to the Divinity Cluster and injects Dante with a psychotropic drug in hopes that he will establish a mental link to his son and learn where to find him.
 Meanwhile another agent, Navarre, helps Luc get Dante back while Percy deals with a computer virus that turns Caravaggio against her.
 Before Luc brings Dante back, a young Raider, Salomea, comes aboard looking for Dante's interactive hologram of his decease wife Penny.
 She says Travis wants to "talk to his mother" and offers Percy to come back to meet him."

-On this day in 2003, "We're So Screwed III: La Bomba" aired as Farscape's twenty-first episode of its fourth (and final) season.
+On this day in 2003 (in the U.S.), "We're So Screwed III: La Bomba" aired as Farscape's twenty-first episode of its fourth (and final) season.
 It wasn't their 'big finish' so to speak -- there was one more episode to air -- but it certainly brought some issues to close while still managing to develop others.
 According to our friends at IMDB.com, here's the plot summary:

 "Scorpius has betrayed the crew.
 Now they're all captured.
 Their plan failed, the crew has little choice but to help Scorpius's true agenda."